|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed May 16, 1942

-Returning to Port Moresby, Feltham became disoriented in overcast returning.
-About to run out of fuel, his crew spotted Aiyura Airfield.
-While landing, the nose wheel hit a hole and buckled resulting in much of the nose section being destroyed, but the crew escaped without any serious injuries.
-Back at base, this crew was initially reported as Missing In Action (MIA).
+Returning from the mission, Feltham became disoriented in an overcast.
+Low on fuel, his crew spotted Aiyura Airfield and while landing, the nose wheel hit a hole and buckled resulting in the nose section being crushed but the entire crew escaped without serious injuries.
+When this bomber failed to return, it was reported as Missing In Action (MIA).

 Fate of the Crew

-On May 20, 1942 an A-24 Dive bomber piloted by Captain Rogers, C.O., 8th Bomb Squadron spotted the crashed B-25 from the air while flying over Aiyura.
-He landed and spoke with Feltham then continued to Wau.
-When he returned to Port Moresby, he ordered three of his crews to rescue them.
+On May 20, 1942 an A-24 Dive bomber piloted by Captain Rogers, C.O., 8th Bomb Squadron (8th BS) flying over Aiyura spotted the crashed B-25 Mitchell and landed at Aiyura Airfield and conversed with Feltham then took off and continued his flight to Wau Airfield.
+When he returned to Port Moresby, he ordered a rescue mission.

 The same DH Dragon piloted by Pendleton flew to Bena Bena Airfield to transport Feltham back to Port Moresby and returned over the next few weeks to rescue the remainder of the crew.
 A-24 pilot Doan returned to Charters Towers on July 15, 1942.